Welcome to a very helpful, web site to locate a grower for your medical marijuana medicine.

 They specialize in caring for senior citizens and low income folks.
 Monthly specials and senior and low income discounts every day.

-Current special: $10.00 off any donation, use promo code "10off" Ounces are 160 and lower.
-Volunteers standing by to help you set up as your caregiver, so your medication can be legally delivered to you, with your first delivery.
+Current special: $10.00 off any donation, use promo code "10off" Volunteers standing by to help you set up your caregiver, so your medication can be legally delivered to you, with your first delivery.

 The Oregon Medical Marijuana Program is a registry program that is part of the Oregon Department of Human Services Public Health Division.
 When registering, patients will need to indicate a caregiver and grow site.
 Doing so on the application protects them from prosecution under Oregon law.
 Oregon.gov: Basic Facts Here is how you can register with the Oregon Medical Marijuana Program: